Indiana Jones: The Young Indiana Jones Chronicles

 A television series titled The Young Indiana Jones Chronicles (1992–1996) featured three incarnations of the character: Sean Patrick Flanery played Indiana aged 16–21; Corey Carrier played an 8- to 10-year-old version in several episodes; and George Hall narrated the show as the 93-year-old Jones, who bookended each episode.
 Lucas began developing the series in 1990 as "edutainment" that would be more cerebral than the films.
 The show was his first collaboration with producer Rick McCallum, and he wrote the stories for each episode.
 Writers and directors on the show included Carrie Fisher, Frank Darabont, Vic Armstrong, Ben Burtt, Terry Jones, Nicolas Roeg, Mike Newell and Joe Johnston.
 In the Chronicles, Jones crosses paths with many historical figures, played by stars such as Daniel Craig, Christopher Lee, Bob Peck, Jeffrey Wright, Marc Warren, Catherine Zeta-Jones, Elizabeth Hurley, Anne Heche, Vanessa Redgrave, Julian Fellowes, Timothy Spall and Harrison Ford as a 50-year-old Indiana in one episode (taking the usual place of Hall).

 The show was filmed in over 25 countries for over 150 weeks.
 Season one was shot from March 1991 to March 1992; the second season began two months later and wrapped in April 1993.
 The ABC network was unsure of Lucas's cerebral approach, and attempted to advertise the series as an action-adventure like the films.
 Ratings were good if unspectacular, and ABC was nervous enough to put the show on hiatus after six episodes until September 1992.
 With only four episodes left of the second season to air, ABC eventually sold the show to the Family Channel, who changed the format from 50-minute episodes to 90-minute TV movies.
 Filming for the final four episodes took place from January 1994 to May 1996.
 The Young Indiana Jones Chronicles received a mixed reception from fans, although it won 10 Emmy Awards out of 23 nominations, as well as a 1994 Golden Globe nomination for Best Drama series.
 It was also an experimentation ground in digital effects for Lucasfilm.

 The original broadcast versions of some episodes were briefly released in Japan on laserdisc in 1993 and on VHS in 1994.
-However, Lucas drastically reedited and restructured the show for its worldwide home video release.
-Major structural changes were made, including the complete removal of the 'bookend' sections narrated by the 93-year-old Jones, and the editing of all the one-hour episodes together into two-hour episodes.
+However, Lucas re-edited and restructured the show for its worldwide home video release.
+Major structural changes were made, including the complete removal of the 'bookend' sections narrated by the 93-year-old Jones.
+The editing combined episodes together into creating roughly an hour and a half movies to streamline the series into a more consistent structure.
 Approximately half of the series was released on VHS in various markets around the world in 1999, but the entire series was not released until its DVD debut, in a series of three boxsets released from 2007 to 2008, to tie in with the theatrical debut of Kingdom of the Crystal Skull.
 Among other extras, the DVDs include approximately 100 new historical featurettes.